yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 [![Compal CH7465LG ad](/static/wdriving/compal_ad.png)](/static/wdriving/compal_ad.png)

-Yep, thats the router I am talking about.
+Yep, that's the router I am talking about.
+UPC is asking me to upgrade to mega-strong UPC WiFi router (security swiss cheese).

+TODO: maps, kml, data sources...

 ## Kismet deauth
+Initially we were flirting with an idea of active wardriving to validate our results on vulnerability of the passwords.
+For this we needed to capture WPA2 handshake

  - motivation
  - plugin
- -
+ - ....
 TODO

 [UPC hack]: https://deadcode.me/blog/2016/07/01/UPC-UBEE-EVW3226-WPA2-Reversing.html